Here's How To Spend 3 Days In Berlin And Get High On Its Vibes

 DAY 1- Head to the Berlin Wall and Explore the neighboring landmarks

-Start your vacation in Berlin easy and take a stroll through the picturesque Landwehr Canal or Neuköllner Schifffahrtskanal where numerous cafes await you with scrumptious cuisines.
+Start your trip to Berlin easy and take a stroll through the picturesque Landwehr Canal or Neuköllner Schifffahrtskanal where numerous cafes await you with scrumptious cuisines.
 Then head to some of the famous landmarks of the city and end your day indulging in the city’s bubbling nightlife at local bars and restaurants.

 Places to See